Multimedia artwork by Belinda Subraman

 I'd like to believe no one taught me such, that it's just me.
 In fact I was self-ostracizing, like Father Farrow, Twain, Bartleby.

-Two squadrons I served with in Nam were among several that took turns rotating northeast to a Marine Air Station at Iwakuni, Japan, for three-month stays to repair battle-scarred Phantoms, update gear, train crews.
+Two squadrons I served with in Nam were among several taking turns rotating northeast to a Marine Air Station at Iwakuni, Japan, for three-month stays to repair battle-scarred Phantoms, update gear, train crews.
 In Nam air-wing marines weren't supposed to exit base.
 But 90 days in Japan gave me time to explore, like mouse leaving baseboard hole in ever-widening circles.

 Such was the start of me "going gook," as marines say, although I'd date it farther back to Spellman's blessing, and via hindsight to alien Farrow's confessional.
 Later in college I'd learn "deracination" is how science labels the process.
 To lose one's roots, dictionaries explain, only I don't see the process as one of subtraction but rather addition.
 My roots are intact, enhanced via exposure to cultures unlike that into which I'd been born.

-A novel read in college said it best: "Perhaps the most terrible (or wonderful) thing that can happen to an imaginative youth, aside from the curse (or blessing) of imagination itself, is to be exposed without preparation to the life outside his or her own sphere—the sudden revelation that there is a there out there."
+A novel read in college said it best: "Perhaps the most terrible (or wonderful) thing that can happen to an imaginative youth, aside from the curse (or blessing) of imagination itself, is to be exposed without preparation to the life outside his or her own sphere—the sudden revelation there is a there out there."

 War revealed much, as did Mitch.